Tomnahurich Cemetery: Artworks

 Many tombstones and structures of the cemetery are of historic and architectural interest.
 Among them can be remembered the memorial monument to Mary Anne Lyall, of Andrew Davidson's (1841–1925), or the mausoleum of Henry Christie, with an armed angel statue guarding its marble door.
 Close to the main entrance stands a lodge designed by Alexander Ross in 1877.

+War graves

+The cemetery contains 169 war graves of service personnel registered and maintained by the Commonwealth War Graves Commission, 89 from World War I and 80 from World War II, including 6 Polish personnel.